Posted by Wade

 As we learned during our attempt to scale up TrotBot, not all robot's legs will walk by pushing or pulling the robot.
 When we pushed TrotBot Ver 0 with its more rectangular-shaped footpath, the cranks would initially rotate, and then the linkage would freeze and the feet would skid on the pavement.
 Instead, we had to manually rotate TrotBot's cranks to make it walk:

-Notice how the outer leg's connection to the crank is parallel with the crank, a tell-tale sign of a dead point.
+This behavior is also indicated by linked bars being parallel - notice that the legs' connections to the crank are parallel with the crank, a tell-tale sign of a Dead-Point.

-If the crank is rotated past the dead point, then pushing Klann's legs will cause the crank to rotate:
+If the crank is rotated past this dead point where crank rotation causes foot movement, then pushing Klann's legs would cause the crank to rotate:

 If another pair of legs were added to each side of Klann, as done in the simulation of Strider below, then maybe its legs could be driven by pushing the robot (although one of Klann's feet would still skid at the corner of the foot-path, so it may not work so well - maybe adding feet that could slide or rotate a little would help?)